smritipillai/SDE-Interview-Questions/Amazon/README.md

 - Given two sorted linked lists, merge them so that the resulting linked list is also sorted.

 - Check if a given tree is a subtree of another binary tree.

+- Search for a given number in a row-wise and column-wise sorted matrix.
 </br>

 ----